 One such example, DEAFCHURCH TOGETHER led by Fr.
 Bob Ayres, began in early 2020 with weekly online worship services— “Gospel, Message, and Creed”—completely in American Sign Language.
-The online presence is intended to prepare the soil for future church planting following the Greenhouse Movement model of the Anglican Church.
+The online presence is intended to prepare the soil for future church planting following the house church network model of the Anglican Church.

 Bob and Kathy Ayres have been involved in ministry since the middle 1980s, both are fluent in ASL, and Bob has moderate/severe hearing loss.
 In 2000, God led the Ayres to launch Deaf Teen Quest (DTQ), a national relational ministry model of Youth For Christ USA.
 In 2004, Bob published Deaf Diaspora: The Third Wave of Deaf Ministry that is used as a textbook in several Deaf Ministry training programs.